 Each CSV has three columns: level, log_coefficient, relativity.
 The base factor CSV contains the model intercept, which corresponds to the base pure premium before multiplicative factors are applied.

-For direct Radar formatting, format_radar_csv() converts a factor table DataFrame to the two-column format (FeatureName, Relativity) that Radar expects when you rebuild a table manually:
+For direct Radar formatting, format_radar_csv() converts a factor table DataFrame to the two-column format (FeatureName, Relativity) that Radar uses for its factor table rebuild path.
+(Radar also supports a three-column FactorName/Level/Relativity format for its expanded factor editor import; the two formats serve different Radar workflows.
+The two-column path is what insurance-distill produces.)

 from insurance_distill import format_radar_csv